Fortified Gascony in the Gers

 These are small group tours for no more than 6 people.

-During the summer months, white clouds languish in clear blue skies above rows of golden yellow sunflowers, and emerald green vineyards that stretch to the horizon.
-The Gers is the perfect place to experience a taste of tradition imbued with modern sensibilities.
+The heart of Gascony lies in the Gers-an intensely agricultural corner of France sprinkled with traditional family-owned farms rich with nature’s bounty.
+During the summer months, white clouds languish in clear blue skies above rows of brilliant yellow sunflowers, golden wheat, and emerald green vineyards that stretch to the horizon.

 Sample Itinerary